0330 822 0505

 Has consent been sought for prior changes?

-Another thing to be aware of, is that any changes made without consent prior to your ownership, can leave you liable for them.
+Another thing to be aware of is that any changes made without consent prior to your ownership can make you liable for them.

 Depending on the nature of these changes, they could be incredibly costly to rectify.

-Indemnity insurance can potentially protect you from unauthorised changes made by a past owner, if you discover them prior to purchase, so it’s important to speak to your solicitor about this.
+If you discover unauthorised changes made by a past owner before purchasing, indemnity insurance can potentially protect you, so it’s important to speak to your solicitor about this.

 Maintenance costs

-Listed building ownership comes with a significant level of responsibility to maintain and preserve it.
+Listed building ownership has a significant level of responsibility to maintain and preserve it.

-This means that maintenance costs are usually substantially more than they would be for a modern home.
-As well as the need to source original materials to preserve the original characteristics, specialist tradespeople are often needed, driving the costs even higher.
+This means that maintenance costs are usually substantially higher than they would be for a modern home.
+In addition to the need to source original materials to preserve the original characteristics, specialist tradespeople are often needed, driving the costs even higher.

 You should also be prepared for local authorities to demand immediate repairs to any listed property under section 115 of the Town and Country Planning Act 1971, which they can do at any time.
-In some cases, grants from Historic England may provide financial support for such repairs, however.
+In some cases, however, grants from Historic England may provide financial support for such repairs.

 The importance of finding the right surveyor